Scaffolding Dexterous Manipulation with Vision-Language Models: Tasks

 \begin{itemize} \item \textbf{Move Apple:} An apple and a cutting board are placed on a kitchen counter.
 The keypoints are the apple and the cutting board.
 The agent's objective is to pick up the apple and place it on top of the cutting board.

-\item \textbf{Move Bottle:} A bottle is positioned on a kitchen counter next to a sink.
+\item \textbf{Move Bottle:} A bottle is positioned on a kitchen counter next to a sink, either lying down or standing upright.
 The keypoints are the bottle and a target point on the counter across the sink.
-The goal is for the agent to pick up the bottle and move it to the other side of the sink.
+The goal is for the agent to pick up the bottle and place it upright on the opposite side of the sink.

 \item \textbf{Open Drawer:} A closed cupboard with multiple drawers is located in a living room.
 The handle of the top drawer serves as the sole keypoint.
 The objective is to open this drawer by at least 20 cm.